 Do I need to share software or code I have written?

 This depends on the research which is being carried out.
-The deciding factor is whether the software is necessary to validate research findings, such as those published in a journal paper.
-As a “rule of thumb”, if your journal paper does not include sufficient detail for others to unambiguously replicate your work, you should share your code as part of your research data.
+Consider whether it is necessary to validate research findings, such as those published in a journal paper.
+As a rule of thumb, if your journal paper does not include sufficient detail for others to unambiguously replicate your work, you should share your code as part of your research data.

 For more information and examples please have a look at the useful article of the Software Sustainability Institute.
 It refers to EPSRC's data policy but the learnings are applicable to all major funders.